Not an American user?

 MenuFor the Windows version, the background of the game's main menu crawls slowly.
 Pressing left or right on the analog stick controlling the camera causes the background to scroll faster in a panorama like fashion in the direction of the stick.

-SalesAccording to publisher Capcom, the PS2 version of Resident Evil 4 has sold 2.3 million copies worldwide since its initial release, with another 2 million sold of the Wii Edition (as of June 30, 2016).
+SalesAccording to publisher Capcom, the PS2 version of Resident Evil 4 has sold 2.3 million copies worldwide since its initial release, with another 2 million sold of the Wii Edition and another 1.3 million sold of the Xbox One and PS4 versions (as of September 30, 2018).
+That's a total of 5.6 million copies sold for all versions of the game.

 Version differencesThe releases for Xbox 360 and PlayStation 3 have updated graphics.